-Macquarie University English Language Centre have a number of policies that ELC students should make themselves aware of.
+Macquarie University English Language Centre has a number of policies that ELC students should make themselves aware of.
 All students and staff are expected to adhere to policy.

 Please click on the policy name below to access a summary and the complete policy document: